-- 1. See Section 4.1.10. - For best results, a crystal oscillator design should drive the clock inverter input with signal levels of at least 40% of V{DD}, peak to peak.
+- 1. See Section 4.1.10. - 2.
+For best results, a crystal oscillator design should drive the clock inverter input with signal levels of at least 40% of VDD, peak to peak.
 Tuning fork crystals generally cannot meet this requirement.
-To obtain crystal oscillator design assistance, consult your crystal manufacturer. - 3.
-The values used for C3 and C4 should be suitable for the frequency of the crystal X1.
+To obtain crystal oscillator design assistance, consult your crystal manufacturer. - The values used for C3 and C4 should be suitable for the frequency of the crystal X1.
 As a guide, values (including stray capacitance) of 33pF at 1MHz falling to 18pF at 10MHz will generally prove suitable.
 Crystal frequency tolerances are discussed in Section 4.5.3.4. - 4.
-Values C5 and C8 should be equal to 750,000 / symbol rate, e.g. - 5.
-Values C6 and C7 should be equal to 50,000 / symbol rate, e.g.
+Values C5 and C8 should be equal to 750,000 / symbol rate, e.g.